hieuvo/sunfire_presentation/PITCHME.md

 ### Sunfire's advantages

 - All-round real-time monitoring:
-	Provides monitoring capabilities from a variety of perspectives, including equipment, applications, and services.
-Second-grade key indicators, common indicators-minutes, high reliability, high timeliness, and low latency.
+	Provides monitoring capabilities from a variety of perspectives.
+Minute to second level monitoring, high reliability, high timeliness, and low latency.

 - Flexible alarm rules:
-	The alarm rules can be set according to the characteristics of the business characteristics, time period, and degree of importance, so as to achieve no false positives or omissions.
+	According to business characteristics, time period, and degree of importance, so as to achieve no false positives or omissions.

 - Simple management:
 	Millions of equipment monitoring and deployment capabilities of minutes, automatic recovery of failures, cluster scalability